itsneufox/installation_openmp_ubuntu/README.md

 ## Introduction

 Welcome!
-This repository contains a comprehensive guide on installing an open.mp server.<br>
+This repository contains a comprehensive guide on installing an open.mp server on Ubuntu or another Debian based Linux.<br>
-Whether you're a beginner or just looking to refresh your knowledge, this guide has something for you.
+Whether you're a beginner or just looking to refresh your knowledge, this guide should have something for you.

 <br>